Private, In-Home Tutoring in North Charleston, South Carolina

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for North Charleston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for North Charleston, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Charleston County School District (CCSD) has a curriculum divided into English Language Arts instruction (with applications in Social Studies, Science, and technical subjects) and Mathematics instruction.
 The curriculum builds stepwise, and each year is dependent upon the skills mastered in the year before.

 We currently cover the following North Charleston-area school district: Charleston County School District.

 Educating Our Parents: Understanding the North Charleston District Curriculum

 Early childhood education integrates reading comprehension, listening, speaking, and writing.
 Vocabulary and grammar make up the fifth pillar of the curriculum.
 Students read poetry and prose by the second grade and build to close, attentive reading.
 By Grade 4, they are expected to be able to do research and share results, and by Grade 5, they are required to be able to track the development of a theme or key idea through the text.
 Students learn to interpret and evaluate information from visual, oral, and written sources, and to tailor speech to specific audiences and purposes.

 Secondary school students are expected to build skills for critical analysis, including thoughtful engagement with important texts, reading and writing in order to develop and answer questions, and the use of reasoning, logic and evidence to build a case.
 Students use visual displays and digital media for presentations.
 By grade 12, students must demonstrate an ability to evaluate the claims in an argument and to determine the validity of an argument or source.